ajoslin/oklahoma/readme.md

 })

 // Will change the state from 'alpha' to 'beta', running alpha's leave functions in order,
-// then beta's leave functions in order.
+// then beta's enter functions in order.
-// If any function throws an error or rejected promise, the state transition will abort. fsm.go('beta')
+// If any enter/leave function throws an error or rejects a promise, the state transition will abort. fsm.go('beta')
 ```